Superman vs. Beatlemania

 Note that Superman stays comfortably in his "father figure" role, here; vaguely aware of the Beatles thanks to the incongruously cowboy-sounding name of their drummer.
 As we've seen before, as late as 1969, Superman is still under the impression that Ringo is the real celebrity in the group, dropping his name like any other clueless square trying to sound hip.

-To his consternation, however, the teenage audience loves the act (hey, the worse it sounds, the more kids like it, right?).
+To his consternation, however, the teenage audience loves the act (hey, the worse it sounds, the more teens like it, right?).
 Putting on Bizarro masks of their own, they throw down in a Bizarro Rave.

-Hijinks ensue when Jimmy goes to meet his stewardess girlfriend Lucy Lane at Metropolis Airport, only to be nearly trampled by an overexcited crowd of teenage girls, there to greet the Beatle-esque Rick Rock and His Rolling Romeos, in a scene reminiscent of the Fab Four's 1964 arrival at JFK Airport.
+Beyond the cover, the hijinks ensue when Jimmy goes to meet his stewardess girlfriend Lucy Lane at Metropolis Airport, only to be nearly trampled by an overexcited crowd of teenage girls, there to greet the Beatle-esque Rick Rock and His Rolling Romeos, in a scene reminiscent of the Fab Four's 1964 arrival at JFK Airport.

 Miffed to find Rick Rock cozying up to Lucy, Jimmy decides to fight fire with fire: